SimiaCryptus/intellij-aicoder/README.md

 Federation against Ukraine and various other countries, this plugin will not function for users in Russia and allied countries.
 _We are working on a solution to this problem_, but cannot yet promise a date for the victory.
 **_Slava Ukraini!_**

+**NOTE**: This project is not affiliated with OpenAI, JetBrains, or any other corporation or organization.
+It is provided free of charge, as-is, with no warranty or guarantee of any kind.

 ## **Installation & Configuration**